Northern Thailand Trip. Day 1-2: Kuala Lumpur - Chiang Mai

 Lawan kumbang

-March is consider as 6th month in Lunar calendar
+March is considered the 6th month in the lunar calendar

 Demonstration on paddy cropping activity

-Behind the Three Kings Monument, situated the Chiang Mai Historic Center.
+Behind the Three Kings Monument is situated the Chiang Mai Historic Center.
 We were intrigued with the archaeological sites in this compound, the ancient walls.

 The territory of Lanna Kingdom